limminchim/PA81/pml-report.md

         }
     }
 }
-# NOTE: Row 2 to be removed
-# To ensure coersion works
+# NOTE: Row 2 is not useful, hence will be removed to ensure coersion works
 testing <- rbind(myTraining[2, -58] , testingAll)
-testingAll <- testingAll[-1,]
+testing <- testing[-1,]
 ```